 Conclusion

-SQL connects raw data to meaningful insights in the field of business analysis.
-As the volume and significance of data increases, SQL knowledge becomes not only a plus, but a need for BAs.
-SQL enables Business Analysts to efficiently navigate modern organisations' data-rich landscapes, allowing for informed decision-making and project success.
+SQL connects raw data to meaningful insights.
+As the volume and significance of data increases, SQL knowledge becomes not only a plus, but a need for Business Analyst's.
+SQL enables Business Analysts to make efficient and informed decisions on data to ensure project success.